heini208/fault_detector_spot/documentation/System_Design.md

 # Recording and Playback

 The Recording and Playback subsystem provides a way to capture, store, replay, and delete command sequences.
-It is implemented as a thin layer around the existing command pathway: recorded sequences are re-injected as `ComplexCommand` messages and therefore traverse the Behaviour Tree and command buffer exactly like live UI input.
+It is implemented as a thin layer around the existing command pathway: recorded sequences are re-injected as `ComplexCommand` messages and therefore use the Behaviour Tree and command buffer exactly like live UI input.

 The external ROS 2 interface of this subsystem is described in the **Interface Summary** (see `fault_detector/record_control`